RUDHRESH191106/Ecommerce-Follow-Along./README.md

 -Create an endpoint to receive request from cart page.
 -Create an backend endpoint to fetch all the products inside cart with user mail.

+# Milestone 19: Cart Functionality

+Overview

+This milestone focuses on implementing the cart functionality in the project.
+The primary goals include creating a frontend page to display products, providing options to increase or decrease product quantity, and developing backend endpoints to manage these actions.

+Objectives

+Create a frontend cart page to display products.

+Add + and - buttons for each product to adjust quantity.

+Implement backend endpoints to handle quantity updates.

+Ensure smooth interaction between frontend and backend for cart management.

+Steps to Implement

+Frontend

+Create Cart Page:

+Develop a new cart page to list selected products.

+Display product details including name, price, and quantity.

+Add Quantity Controls:

+Implement + and - buttons for each product.

+Ensure quantity updates dynamically upon button clicks.

+Update State Management:

+Maintain cart state using React state management (useState or Redux).

+Ensure updates reflect immediately in the UI.

+Backend

+Set Up Routes:

+Create API routes to handle quantity changes.

+Example:

+POST /cart/increase/:productId → Increase quantity.

+POST /cart/decrease/:productId → Decrease quantity.

+Implement Handlers:

+Modify product quantity in the database.

+Validate stock availability before increasing quantity.

+Ensure quantity doesn't go below 1.

+Connect Frontend with Backend:

+Use Axios or Fetch API to make requests.

+Update UI based on API responses.

+Expected Outcome

+A fully functional cart page with interactive quantity controls.

+Backend successfully managing quantity updates.

+Seamless synchronization between frontend and backend.